turpaultn/DCASE2019_task4/README.md

 **If you use the dataset or the baseline, please cite [this paper](https://hal.inria.fr/hal-02160855).**

 ## Updates
+**17th January 2020: adding public evaluation set, link to Desed, and change the format from csv to tsv to match Desed dataset.**

-6th march: [baseline] add baseline/Logger.py, update baseline/config.py and update README to send csv files.
+6th march 2019: [baseline] add baseline/Logger.py, update baseline/config.py and update README to send csv files.

-**2nd May: Removing duplicates in dataset/validation/test_dcase2018.csv and dataset/validation/validation.csv, changing eventbased results of 0.03%**
+**2nd May 2019: Removing duplicates in dataset/validation/test_dcase2018.csv and dataset/validation/validation.csv, changing eventbased results of 0.03%**

-**19th May: Updated the eval_dcase2018.csv and validation.csv.
+**19th May 2019: Updated the eval_dcase2018.csv and validation.csv.
 Problem due to annotation export.
 Files with empty annotations did have annotations.**

-28th May: Updated evaluation dataset 2019.
+28th May 2019: Updated evaluation dataset 2019.

-**31st May: Update link to evaluation dataset (tar.gz) because of compression problem on some OS.**
+**31st May 2019: Update link to evaluation dataset (tar.gz) because of compression problem on some OS.**

-30th June: [baseline] Update get_predictions (+refactor) to get directly predictions in seconds.
+30th June 2019: [baseline] Update get_predictions (+refactor) to get directly predictions in seconds.

 ## Dependencies